agonzalezro/slides/thrift/index.md

 // As we say in Spain, the **chicha**.

+## **transport**

+## &nbsp;

+- `TFileTransport`, use files.
+- …`TFramedTransport`, for non-blocking servers: frames starting with length at the beginning.
+- …`TMemoryTransport`, user memory for I/O.
+- …`TSocket`, blocking socket.
+- …`TZlibTransport`, compressed transport.

+// Usually it's used over TCP/IP.

+## Is not enough?

+If you really need that, you can do that overwritting the `writeMessageBegin()` for example sending the checksum of your data.

+## **protocol**

+## &nbsp;

+- `TBinaryProtocol`, quicker than text protocols but less debuggable.
+- …`TCompactProtocol` & `TDenseProtocol`, compact binary without & with metadata.
+- …`TDebugProtocol`, human readable.
+- …`TJSONProtocol` & `TSimpleJSONProtocol`, xml? :) SimpleJSON is WO.

 ## **versioning**

 // Needed to read old data from log files or just accept request from out-of-data clients.

 ## &nbsp;

-Field identifiers:
+Field identifiers (it's better to provide them, if not will be autonumeric negative number):

     struct Example {
         1: i32 yourLovelyAttrib